-During the coronavirus (COVID-19) pandemic, we have been providing timely indicators of the effect of the disease on the UK economy and society in our Coronavirus, the UK economy and society, faster indicators bulletin.
+During the coronavirus (COVID-19) pandemic, we have been providing timely indicators of the effect of the disease on the UK economy and society in our Economic activity and social change in the UK, real-time indicators bulletin.

 The initial faster indicators release on 02 April 2020 included experimental online price indices for several high-demand products (HDPs), covering items such as long-life food, health, and household and hygiene products.
 These products were chosen at the beginning of lockdown using anecdotal evidence on which products were in high demand from consumers.
 For more information about the high-demand basket online price changes, please see Online price changes for high-demand products methodology.
 A full history of price indices for these high-demand products is available in this dataset.